wtmatlock/flanker/docs/README.md

 cat *fsa > david_plasmids.fasta
 ```

-You should then rename the FASTA headers so that they match the original files.
+You should then rename the FASTA headers so that they match the original files (if this is not already the case).
 We have provided a simple script to do this (in /scripts/ directory on github):

 ```
 ls *fsa | sed 's/[.]fsa//' > input_files